 Calculate the identifying hash of the new ledger version.

 Figure 7: An XRP Ledger Server Calculates a Ledger Validation — Each server applies agreed-upon transactions to the previous validated ledger.
 Validators send their results to the entire network.

 Validators each relay their results in the form of a signed message containing the hash of the ledger version they calculated.
 These messages, called validations, allow each server to compare the ledger it computed with those of its peers.

 Figure 8: Ledger is Validated When Supermajority of Peers Calculate the Same Result — Each server compares its calculated ledger with the hashes received from its chosen validators.
 If not in agreement, the server must recalculate or retrieve the correct ledger.

 Servers in the network recognize a ledger instance as validated when a supermajority of the peers have signed and broadcast the same validation hash 7.
-Going forward, transactions are applied to this updated and now validated ledger with sequence number N+1.
+Going forward, transactions are applied to this updated and now validated ledger with ledger index N+1.

 In cases where a server is in the minority, having computed a ledger that differs from its peers, the server disregards the ledger it computed 8.
 It recomputes the correct ledger, or retrieves the correct ledger as needed.